-Let us assume that the same set of voters vote in our hypothetical 2020 RCV election, i.e., there are no abstentions, since their preferred candidates are on the ballot.
-Let us further assume that minor party supporters vote in the fashion posited by Devine and Kopko (2021), with those who do vote providing a ranking to at least their top two candidates.
-Of course, these are strong assumptions, but two states would flip to Trump under RCV even if as many as 50% of the minor party candidate voters “undervote.”
-Even though the use of RCV rather than plurality could be expected to have changed the nature of the campaigning and thus the ultimate vote distribution, it is still is not unreasonable to believe that had the election in 2020 been held under RCV, Trump would have captured two states that he in fact lost, and come within eleven votes of an Electoral College victory.
-So, based on this analysis, in looking forward to a potential 2024 third Trump presidential campaign, Trump should worry a lot about a Libertarian spoiler.
-Given this distinct possibility, he should be a strong supporter of Ranked-Choice Voting being used in 2024, since that will mitigate the spoiler effect.
-And the same is potentially true for any Republican presidential candidate in 2024.
+<text>Let us assume that the same set of voters vote in our hypothetical 2020 RCV election—that is, there are no abstentions because their preferred candidates are on the ballot.
+We further assume that minor-party supporters vote in the manner posited by Devine and Kopko (2021), with those who do vote providing a ranking to at least their top two candidates.
+Of course, these are strong assumptions, but two states would flip to Trump under RCV even if as many as 50% of the minor-party candidate voters “undervote.”
+Although the use of RCV rather than plurality could be expected to have changed the nature of the campaigning and thus the ultimate vote distribution, it still is not unreasonable to believe that had the 2020 election been held under RCV, Trump would have captured two states that in fact he lost and come within 11 votes of an Electoral College victory.
+Therefore, based on this analysis and in looking forward to a potential 2024 third presidential campaign, Trump should be seriously concerned about a Libertarian spoiler.
+Given this distinct possibility, he should be a strong supporter of RCV being used in 2024 because it will mitigate the spoiler effect—and the same is potentially true for any Republican presidential candidate in 2024.

-Opposition to ranked-choice voting from the political right is rooted in the idea that liberals would benefit from such a reform, especially in general elections.
-But whether any given minor party candidate will take votes from major party candidates in a way that benefits the Democrats as opposed to the Republicans depends upon the nature of the candidate and the particular circumstances of the time.
-The attractiveness of RCV should not depend upon expectation of partisan gain since, in the long run, RCV is neutral.
-As noted earlier, RCV largely eliminates the problem of spoilers, while still encouraging participation by minority party voters.
+Opposition to RCV from the political right is rooted in the idea that liberals would benefit from such a reform, especially in general elections.
+However, whether any given minor-party candidate will take votes from major-party candidates in a way that benefits the Democrats as opposed to the Republicans depends on the nature of the candidate and the particular circumstances at the time.
+The appeal of RCV should not depend on expectation of partisan gain because, in the long run, RCV is neutral.
+As noted previously, RCV largely eliminates the problem of spoilers while still encouraging the participation of minority-party voters.

 <Pull Quote 3 here>

-But it is useful to remember that no reform comes without unintended consequences.
-We have shown in this short essay that it was Donald Trump who was more likely to have been harmed by third party candidates in 2016, and especially in 2020, than his Democratic opponent.
-It would be ironic, indeed, if a reform supported by liberals and adopted in cities such as San Francisco and New York for local elections, ended up in a Trump restoration if it were used to elect a president in 2024.
+<text>Nevertheless, it is useful to remember that no reform comes without unintended consequences.
+This article demonstrates that it was Trump who was more likely to have been harmed by third-party candidates in 2016—and especially in 2020—than his Democratic opponent.
+It would be ironic, indeed, if a reform supported by liberals and adopted in cities such as San Francisco and New York for local elections resulted in a Trump restoration if it were used to elect a president in 2024.

-ACKNOWLEDGMENTS
+<header>ACKNOWLEDGMENTS

-The authors would like to thank Elsie Goren and Anjali Akula for excellent research assistance.
-The authors would like to also thank Christopher Devine and Kyle Kopko for sharing an early draft of their paper.
-The authors have benefited greatly from the comments of the three reviewers, who in addition to helping improve the paper, saved us embarrassment by alerting us to unforgiveable errors in our numbers, and the two editors.
-Grofman’s involvement was supported by the Jack W. Peltason Chair at UC Irvine.
+<ack text>The authors thank Elsie Goren and Anjali Akula for excellent research assistance.
+We also thank Christopher Devine and Kyle Kopko for sharing an early draft of their paper.
+We have benefited greatly from the comments of the two editors and the three reviewers who, in addition to helping improve the article, saved us embarrassment by alerting us to unforgiveable errors in our numbers.
+Grofman’s involvement was supported by the Jack W. Peltason Chair at the University of California, Irvine.<end ack text><end slug>

 PULL QUOTES